 To apply for consideration as a member of the board, please click here for an application for board membership.

-Robin Milnes has more than 25 years of experience in real estate acquisitions, property management, sales, leasing, budgeting, fiscal oversight, and administration.
-She originally built and developed the property management arm for INEX, a company based out of Manchester, that she and her husband own and operate.
+Robin Milnes has more than 30 years of experience in real estate acquisitions, property management, sales, leasing, budgeting, fiscal oversight, and administration.
+She originally built and developed the property management arm for INEX, a company based out of Manchester, which she and her husband own and operate.

 Previously, Robin served as a Vice President and Human Resources Manager for the New England branch of USI Insurance Services.